kareemknowscode/ca-economy-outages/README.md

 **INSERT DISTRIBUTION OF TVDS (HISTOGRAM)**

-Wrapping up our test, we found that the p-value of the test ended up being p = 0.0019, which is far below our significance level of 0.05.
+Wrapping up our test, we found that the p-value of the test ended up being `p = 0.0019`, which is far below our significance level of 5%.
 From this, we rejected the null hypothesis, meaning that there is a high probability that the distributions we tested are different, which in turn implies that there is a high likelihood of the data being MAR.

 ---
 ## Hypothesis Testing